Gilead's Chinese HCV Revenues - How Much To Expect And When

 In my earlier article "Gilead: HCV Revenues For The Coming Years" I point to the robust, albeit diminished, HCV revenues that Gilead should reasonably expect in the future.
 This current article adds to the total of potential future HCV revenues by pointing to new China sourced revenues for future years.

 Taken together, these various presentations point to a stock that appears undervalued.
-No one can doubt that Gilead is a much maligned stock.
-Its haters often refer to it as a "dog".
+No one can doubt that Gilead is a much-maligned stock.
+Its haters often refer to it as a "dog."
 Perhaps 2018, ironically the year of the dog in the Chinese zodiac, will be the year in which Gilead forges back to levels more appropriate to its significant revenues.

 Author's note: As has been the case in several past Gilead articles, I would like to thank CSYJ for his generous sharing of insights on all things Gilead.
 Again, as always, any errors that may appear in this article are mine alone.